iPad 6 Wi-Fi Left Speaker Replacement

 Step 19

-- Gently slide the pick down to the bottom-left corner to loosen that stubborn adhesive.
+- Ease that bottom-left pick down to the corner to loosen the adhesive.

-- Keep the pick right there in the bottom-left corner before you move on to the next step.
+- Keep the pick tucked in the bottom-left corner before we hit the next step.

 Step 20

-- Slip a fresh opening pick into the gap you just made along the bottom edge of the iPad.
+- Grab a fresh opening pick and slide it into that gap you just made on the bottom edge of the iPad.

-- Gently slide the pick past the antenna, stopping right before you reach the home button.
+- Carefully glide the pick over the antenna, stopping right before you hit the home button.

-- Leave the pick resting to the left of the home button before moving on to the next step.
+- Leave the pick chilling to the left of the home button before you keep going.

 Step 21

-- Gently slide an opening pick into the little gap you've just opened up.
+- Pop that opening pick into the gap you've just made – great job!

-- Carefully glide the pick underneath the home button and aim it towards the bottom-right corner, making sure only the tip is nestled between the digitizer and the frame.
-You've got this!
+- Carefully slide the pick under the home button, aiming for the bottom-right corner.
+Make sure only the tip stays between the digitizer and the frame for a smooth lift.

 Step 22

-- Now, just leave the pick chillin' to the right of the home button as you move on to the next steps.
+- Park the pick to the right of the home button before you keep going.

 Step 23

-- Warm up an iOpener and stick it onto the right edge of your device for a solid two minutes to soften things up.
+- Warm up your iOpener and gently press it onto the right edge of your device for about two minutes.
+This will soften things up, making the next steps easier and smoother.
+Keep an eye on the clock—timing is key!

 Tools Used